shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 # File-System-Based Automated Bundle Generation

 To use the automated bundle generation feature introduced in React on Rails v13.1.0, please upgrade to use [Shakapacker v6.5.1](https://github.com/shakacode/shakapacker/tree/v6.5.1) at least.
-If you are currently using webpacker, please follow the migration steps available [here](https://github.com/shakacode/shakapacker/blob/master/docs/v6_upgrade.md).
+If you are currently using Webpacker, please follow the migration steps available [v6 upgrade](https://github.com/shakacode/shakapacker/blob/master/docs/v6_upgrade.md).
+Then upgrade to Shakapacker 7 using [v7 upgrade](https://github.com/shakacode/shakapacker/blob/master/docs/v7_upgrade.md) guide.

 ## Configuration

 ### Enable nested_entries for Shakapacker
-To use the automated bundle generation feature, set `nested_entries: true` in the `webpacker.yml` file like this.
+To use the automated bundle generation feature, set `nested_entries: true` in the `shakapacker.yml` file like this.
 The generated files will go in a nested directory.

 ```yml